GauthamYerroju/Slidey/README.md

 ## Compatibility

 - Unknown, guessing IE8 and above.
-I am coding blind, so I can't gurantee support for old browser versions just yet.
+I am coding blind, so I can't guarantee support for old browser versions just yet.
 - Not using anything fancy so should be compatible with pretty much all modern browsers on all devices.